AntwerpDesignFactory/tjilp/readme.md

 # Tjilp

+Dutch version at the end of the page / Nederlandse uitleg onderaan de pagina.

 Tjilp is a device to visualise the air ventilation in a room with rich interaction.
 It does not show the value in boring values on a display but shows the quality with colour and sound.